A Tesla Cybertruck exploded outside Trump hotel in Las Vegas. Here’s what we know - Local News 8

 How the incident unfolded

-The truck was rented in Colorado and arrived in Las Vegas at 7:30 a.m.
+The Cybertruck was rented in Colorado and arrived in Las Vegas at 7:30 a.m.
 Wednesday morning, McMahill said.

 About an hour later, after driving up and down Las Vegas Boulevard, the truck arrived at the Trump Hotel and detonated, according to authorities.